It takes a village to raise a child.

 Communication: such as talking aggressively, using sexual language or becoming secretive.

 Many people think it’s the job of people who work directly with children to make the report or are worried about being wrong.
 In fact, anyone can make a report to Children's Social Care; you don’t have to be 100% certain and if you are concerned about a child, please report it to Children’s Social Care and they will look into it.
 Information is usually gathered from a number of sources and your report would form one part of a bigger picture.
 Please help us to keep an eye out for our local children as you go about your day to day life.
 Safeguarding is everyone’s responsibility and we must work together to support and protect children at the earliest opportunity.

 If you suspect child abuse or neglect, call Children’s Social Care on 0300 123 7047 during office hours or 01244 977 277 in evenings and weekends to make a report.
 If you are concerned that a child is in immediate danger please call Police on 999.

-What do I do if I have a concern about a child's welfare?
+What do I do if I am concerned about a child's welfare?